Ogoa/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists
 This contains work for task 11.
 It is a script that lists all files, including the hidden ones, in the current directory, the parent of the working directory and the /boot directory, all in long format.

+12-file_type
+This contains work for task 12.
+It is a script that prints the type of the file named iamafile, found in the /tmp directory, is.